 Higher education – Higher education courses are programmes leading to qualifications, or credits which can be counted towards qualifications, which are above the standard of GCE A-levels or other Level 3 qualifications.
 They include degree courses, postgraduate courses and Higher National Diplomas.
 Higher education takes place in universities and higher education colleges, and in some further education colleges.

 Higher Education Academy (HEA) – The Higher Education Academy works to help universities, colleges and others to deliver the best possible learning experience for all students.
 The academy was formed in 2004 from a merger of the Institute for Learning and Teaching in Higher Education, the Learning and Teaching Support Network (LTSN), and the TQEF National Co-ordination Team.
-It is now part of Advance HE.
+It is now part of Advance HE (see above).

 Higher education colleges – HE colleges are divided into specialist colleges dealing mainly with one subject area, such as music, art and design or teacher training; and more general colleges offering a range of courses, particularly in business, humanities and education.